NFL Week 4 Picks & Odds For Minnesota Vikings At Los Angeles Rams

 — Los Angeles Rams (@RamsNFL) September 26, 2018

-Rams are very impressive on both sides of the ball, and they scored 34 and 35 points respectively in their first two home games this season, and that trend looks to continue Thursday night.
+The Rams are very impressive on both sides of the ball, and they scored 34 and 35 points respectively in their first two home games this season.
+That trend looks to continue Thursday night.
 The Vikings have a short turnaround this week after their Monday night loss against the Bills, and they are now traveling across the country to face a much more consistent team.
 Overwhelmingly, most experts are supporting the Los Angeles Rams at -7 in their NFL Week 4 picks.